Two first-half goals hold up as Hastings reaches NAIA men's soccer final

 You have free articles remaining.

-Columbia cut the deficit in half on Joey Spotanski's goal with 1:21 to go in the first half.
+Columbia cut the deficit in half on Joey Spotanski's goal with 1:21 to go in the first period.

 Hastings finished with 12 shots, seven on goal.